ecadlabs/taquito/docs/sapling.md

 const readProvider = new RpcReadAdapter(new RpcClient('https://YOUR_PREFERRED_RPC_URL'));
 const tezos = new TezosToolkit('https://jakartanet.ecadinfra.com/');
-// Note you need to set up your signer on the TezosToolkit as usual const saplingContract = await tezos.contract.at('KT1UYwMR6Q6LZnwQEi77DSBrAjKT1tEJb245');
+// Note: you need to set up your signer on the TezosToolkit as usual const saplingContract = await tezos.contract.at('KT1UYwMR6Q6LZnwQEi77DSBrAjKT1tEJb245');

 const inMemorySpendingKey = await InMemorySpendingKey.fromMnemonic('YOUR_MNEMONIC');